lunapaint/vscode-luna-paint/README.md

 ### Release Schedule

 The goal for the foreseeable future is to do a new release on the first Monday of every month.
 This date may be pushed if the quality is not there or if personal circumstances prevent it.

+### Roadmap

+The roadmap for Luna Paint is tracked on a [GitHub Project](https://github.com/orgs/lunapaint/projects/2), it contains large pieces of work that are planned for the near future.
+Note that the roadmap is a living document and could change.